 CollegeShare is a social learning service that allows students and teachers across different colleges to share and discuss their learning, teaching, and college experiences around specific courses, while leveraging the power of analytics to achieve differentiated skills development, enhance collaborative learning, and inspire students to self-drive their learning experiences.

 I worked as an independent UX researcher on this project.
+The design was done in Sketch, with click-through interactive support in Principle.

 Context-Aware e-Collaborative Environments for e-Health Decision Support